Edward Hodges Baily: Biography

-From the 1820s until 1858 Baily had a series of high-profile public commissions and was also responsible for numerous portrait busts, statues and exhibition pieces.
+From the 1820s until 1858, Baily had a series of high-profile public commissions and was also responsible for numerous portrait busts, statues and exhibition pieces.
 He carved the bas-reliefs on the facade of the Masonic Hall on Park Street in Bristol and those on the south side of the Marble Arch in Hyde Park in 1826.
 When changes were made to the size and design of the Marble Arch, a number of friezes that Baily had carved were considered surplus to requirements but were installed on the facade of Buckingham Palace.
-He also designd the models of the stone figures installed on the pediment of Buckingham Palace when the building was enlarged and carved the frieze Britannia Rewarding Arts and Sciences for the Palace's throne room.
+He also designed the models of the stone figures installed on the pediment of Buckingham Palace when the building was enlarged and carved the frieze Britannia Rewarding Arts and Sciences for the Palace's throne room.
 He created the prominent statue of Horatio Nelson for the top of Nelson's Column, in Trafalgar Square.
 For the facade of the National Gallery facing onto Trafalgar Square he created a series of statues and friezes.

 Baily exhibited at the Royal Academy regularly from 1810 to 1862 and at the British Institution from 1812 to 1840.
 His exhibition pieces often represented aspects of family life with titles such as Maternal Affection and Mother and Child.
 For Saint Stephen's Hall in the Palace of Westminster he created statues of Charles James Fox and Lord Mansfield.
 Subjects of his portrait busts included the Duke of Wellington, his mentor John Flaxman and Lord Byron.
 Several of his designs for monuments were cast as small scales bronzes for the domestic retail market, notably his equestrian statue of George IV.

 Financial insecurity was a recurring theme in Baily's life.
 He was first declared bankrupt in 1831, and again in 1838.
 On the first occasion questions were asked in Parliament on his behalf because his financial distress had resulted from delays in receiving payment for sculptures at Buckingham Palace.
 Fortunately his appeals to the Royal Academy for financial assistance, were successful in the 1830s, as again in the 1860s, when they provided him with a pension of £200 a year as an honorary retired Academician.
 Baily's election as a fellow of the Royal Society (FRS) came in 1842.
 Among his final works was the design for the Turner medal in 1857, the Royal Academy's award for landscape painting.

-Baily married Elizabeth Wardley (1786-1836) in Bristol during 1806 and the couple had four children.
+Baily married Elizabeth Wardley (1786–1836) in Bristol during 1806 and the couple had four children.
 Their daughter, Caroline, married Edgar George Papworth Senior one of Baily's assistants.
 Among his other assistants and pupils were John Henry Foley, Musgrave Watson, Joseph Durham, Edward Bowring Stephens and William Theed.
 Baily's nephew was William Hellier Baily, the paleontologist.

-Baily died at 99 Devonshire Road, Holloway in north London on 22 May 1867 and is buried in the city's Highgate Cemetery.
+Baily died at 99 Devonshire Road in Holloway, London, on 22 May 1867, aged 79, and is buried on the western side of Highgate Cemetery.